IBM/container-service-getting-started-wt/Lab 0/README.md

 ibmcloud plugin install container-registry -r Bluemix
 ```

-   Use this plug-in to set up your own namespace in a multi-tenant, highly available, and scalable private image registry that is hosted by IBM, and to store and share Docker images with other users.
-Docker images are required to deploy containers into a cluster.
+   Use this plug-in to set up your own namespace in a multi-tenant, highly available, and scalable private image registry that is hosted by IBM, and to store and share container images with other users.
+Container images are required to deploy containers into a cluster.

    **Note:** The prefix for running registry commands is `ibmcloud cr`.